lvgl/blog/_posts/2019-12-19-littlevgl-speaks-hebrew.md

 The font C file needs to be linked statically with the rest of your project, because unfortunately, it's not possible to load a font file at runtime yet.
 This is [being considered](https://github.com/littlevgl/lvgl/issues/1237), however.
 So either put it under `lvgl/src/lv_font/` or specify its location on your Makefile, depending on how you build lvgl.

-Then edit `lv_conf.h`, to make it the default font for lvgl:
+Then edit `lv_conf.h`, to associate it with lvgl:
 ```c
 #define LV_FONT_CUSTOM_DECLARE  LV_FONT_DECLARE(lv_font_heb_16)
 #define LV_FONT_DEFAULT         &lv_font_heb_16
 ```

+Actually, you don't have to set `LV_FONT_DEFAULT`.
+But if you don't, you'd have to explicitly set the hebrew font on every style of every object you want to display (at least on lvgl v6).

 ## 3. Enable Bidi
 Bidirectional support is not enabled by default.